 How many stitches do you need to crochet a baby blanket?

-If you are making a blanket from a pattern, it will give you the number of stitches in each row and number of rows in the blanket, so can just multiply number of stitches by number of rows to get the count.
+If you are making a blanket from a pattern, it will give you the number of stitches in each row and the number of rows in the blanket, so can just multiply the number of stitches by the number of rows to get the count.

 So, for example, you are making a Receiving Blanket that is 40” X 40”.

 Let’s say we chose Low Tide yarn by Lion Brand.
 On the ball of yarn/online it says that a 4×4 inch square would have 14 sc X 19 r on I-9 (5.5mm) – that means if you use single crochet stitch, you will have 14 stitches and 19 rows to create a 4X4 inch square using 5.5mm hook.

 Since you have 14 stitches that make up every 4 inches, that means 14/4=3.5 stitches make up 1 inch of width.

 If the blanket you want is 10” X 10”, that means it will be 3.5 X 10 = 35 stitches wide.